felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< bibliography last="Lembke" first="Dr. Anna" title="Dopamine Nation: Finding Balance in the Age of Indulgence" publisher="Dutton" year="2023" >}}

 {{< bibliography last="Clear" first="James" title="Atomic Habits" publisher="Avery" year="2018" >}}

+# This text is available in print!

+If you enjoyed this text, please consider supporting me by purchasing the print version at https://felx.cc/ola-store.
+That will allow you to try my four-steps method, as well as the book suplex, in *real time*!

+If you know someone, friends or family, who might benefit from reading this text, please share!

+{{< figure src="/img/ola-book-new.png" position="center" caption="" scale="50%">}}